janymuong/senpais_log/README.md

 ---
 ## API Reference:
 > **Note**
-> In the Senpai's Log application, the web client communicates with the web server through various API routes.
+> In the Senpai's Log application, the web client communicates with the server through various API routes.
 These routes facilitate the interaction between the user interface and the backend functionality.
 Below are sample API endpoints that will serve out responses to HTTP API requests/calls.
-This is a CRUD simulated behavior of the endpoints.
+This is a __`CRUD`__ simulated behavior of the endpoints.
 However, there might be slight variations in the actual implementations.

 - Methods [GET, POST] `/api/anime`:
-    Retrieves a list of anime titles in the user's watch-logs.
+    Retrieves a list of anime titles in the user in Senpai's Log db.
-    Adds a new anime title to the user's watch-list.
+    Adds a new anime title to the database and the user's watch-list.
-- Methods [GET, PUT] `/api/anime/:id`:
+- Methods [GET, PATCH] `/api/anime/:id`:
     Retrieves detailed information about a specific anime by its unique ID.
-    Updates the status of an anime (watched or not watched) based on the user's preference.
+    Updates the status of an anime (watched or not watched) and other fields if necessary based on the user's preference.
-- Methods [GET, POST] `/api/user`:
+- Methods [GET, POST] `/api/users`:
-    Retrieves the user's information based on their session ID.
+    Retrieves the user's information.
     Creates a new user account with provided details.

 ### Resource Endpoints